microsoftarchive/iot-journey/README.md

 ## FAQ

+1. Will this result in an IoT library?
+Will there be a set of reusable bits or a framework that I use to build my solution?

+  _No, we do not intend to produce any NuGet packages, assemblies, or services as part of this project._

-1. If this is an IoT project, why is there so much emphasis on the backend services and almost nothing about devices?
+1. If this is an IoT project, why is the focus on the backend services and not so much about devices?

+  _In many way, an IoT solution is all about the data.
+Devices on the edge produce the data.
+Backend services ingest, process, and analyze the data.
+Our initial focus in this project is on the ingestion and processing of the data.
+These are parts of the solution that can be hosted on Azure._

 1. I haven't seen any activity on this project for some number of days?
 Does that mean it's dead?

+  _From time to time we'll let this guidance hibernate while we work on other things.
+As new technologies and services become available, we'll rouse the project and continue the effort.
+We will keep the status updated on this repo so you can know what to expect._

 [scenario]: docs/Scenario.md
 [challenges]: docs/Challenges.md